King's 4 TD Passes Lead No. 13 Miami Past Pittsburgh, 31-19

-Will Mallory caught two of King’s scoring passes as the Hurricanes (4-1, 3-1 Atlantic Coast Conference) bounced back from a 42-17 loss at top-ranked Clemson last week.
+“We were disappointed and a little bit angry coming off last week,” Miami coach Manny Diaz said.
+“That’s a difficult situation — you have a noon kickoff, not a super juicy environment because of the restrictions that we have and against a team with a sense of desperation.
+For those guys to go out there and know that it was not going to be an easy game regardless of your mental mindset says a lot about the leadership of our football team.”

-The Panthers (3-3, 2-3) lost their third straight and were without senior quarterback Kenny Pickett, who suffered an ankle injury against Boston College last week.
-Pickett leads the nation with 1,389 passing yards but didn’t travel with the team to South Florida.
+The Panthers (3-3, 2-3) lost their third consecutive game and were without senior quarterback Kenny Pickett, who suffered an ankle injury against Boston College last week.
+Entering Saturday's game, Pickett led the nation with 1,389 passing yards but didn’t travel with the team to South Florida.

 Redshirt freshman Joey Yellen replaced Pickett, completing 22 of 46 passes for 277 yards and a touchdown.